sisl/ExpFamilyPCA.jl/paper.md

 ### Probabilistic Interpretation

-This objective also maximizes the Gaussian log-likelihood, meaning PCA can also be viewed as a method to recover a low-dimensional structure from high-dimensional, noisy data.
+This objective also maximizes the Gaussian log-likelihood, meaning PCA can be viewed as a method to recover a low-dimensional structure from high-dimensional observations corrupted with Gaussian noise.
 Specifically, for each data point $x_i$ (a row of $X$):

 $$
 x_i \sim \mathcal{N}(\theta_i, I)